etcgroup/text-prizm/docs/ext/data_counts.md

 * 400: The body contains an error message.
 * 404: The body contains an error message.

+## Codes

+### Get the number of codes: `GET /data_counts/codes/`

+Response:
+* 200: The body contains a single positive integer.
+* 400: The body contains an error message.
+* 404: The body contains an error message.

 ## Instantiated Codes

 ### Get the number of instantiated codes: `GET /data_counts/instantiated_codes/`